-My runner beans usually grow well, cropping heavily.
-This year I did nothing different - fresh seed stock, garden compost and a small handful of Nitrophoska along the row.
-The beans grew vigorously and had many flowers, but very few set.
+My runner beans usually grow well.
+This year I did nothing different and the beans grew vigorously and had many flowers, but very few set.
 They were well watered and in a very warm position.
 What went wrong?

 This year there have been many reports of lower than usual crops of runner beans and there could be several causes.